What is a Pressure Gauge? Types of Pressure Measuring Instruments (With PDF)

 • The pressure difference between its two faces dictates the deformation of a thin diaphragm.

-• The reference face can be opened to the atmosphere to measure gauge pressure, open to a second port to measure differential pressure, or can be sealed against a vacuum or other fixed reference pressure to measure absolute pressure.
+• The reference face can be opened to the atmosphere to measure gauge pressure, opened to a second port to measure differential pressure, or sealed against a vacuum or other fixed reference pressure to measure absolute pressure.
 Mechanical, optical, or capacitive techniques are used to measure the deformation.
 Ceramic and metallic diaphragms are used.

 • Range: (-) 10000 to (+) 10000 mm-WC